Agnes Binagwaho: Research and activism

 When she was serving as Minister of Health, Binagwaho launched a series of online discussions through Twitter on topics related to global health policy and Rwanda's national health sector.
 During her tenure as Minister, Twitter users from around Rwanda and the world joined her in biweekly discussions using #MinisterMondays.
 In December 2011, she partnered with the Rwandan-American ICT company Nyaruka to allow Rwandans who did not have access to the Internet to contribute their questions and comments to #MinisterMondays discussions via SMS.

 Honors and awards

 In 2013, Binagwaho delivered the University College London Lancet Lecture Series.
 In 2015, she was the Honorary David E. Barmes Global Health Lecturer through the National Institutes of Health and presented the lecture, "David E. Barmes Global Health Lecture: Medical Research and Capacity Building for Development: The Experience of Rwanda."

 In 2015, she received two awards: the 2015 Roux Prize through the Institute for Health Metrics and Evaluation (IHME) for her use of Global Burden of Disease Study data to reduce infant mortality in Rwanda, and the Ronald McDonald House Charities Award of Excellence for her contribution to improving the health of children.
 She was named among the 100 Most Influential African Women for 2020 and for 2021.
-Recently, she won the prize of L’ORÉAL-UNESCO for women in science international award for her remarkable contribution towards the improvement of the Rwandan health system.
+In 2022 she won the prize of L'Oréal-UNESCO For Women in Science Awards for her remarkable contribution towards the improvement of the Rwandan health system.